Steve Earle “I Feel Alright”

 So what was it really like?
 Was it like Kurt with faded pink hair in a green thrift store cardigan?
 Or was it more like Britney and Christina and Backstreet and NSYNC?
 Was it Lollapalooza or Banana Republic?
 Was it Twin Peaks or Saved By the Bell?
 Not that my kids ever ask me these questions—in fact I assume that they assume it was all of those things.
 But for some reason—and even though I lived through it—I’m still hung up on the misremembrance of the Nineties.
 And I’m especially hung up on the misremembrance of Nineties music.

-The Nineties was briefly Alt—for most of 1992 until midway through 1994.
-And it was partially Pop—for about half of 1997 and then for the rest of the decade.
+The Nineties were briefly Alt—for most of 1992 until midway through 1994.
+And they were partially Pop—for about half of 1997 and then for the rest of the decade.
 As a child of the Eighties and young adult of the Nineties I can confirm the mind altering, eye popping sensation of Pearl Jam and Nirvana and Jane’s Addiction—underground bands seizing the overground.
 I can also bemusedly recall the “sure, whatever” eyerolls that masked my more honest “I can’t stop singing this” reaction to Backstreet Boys, NSYNC, Britney and Christina.
 But in both cases—Alt and Pop—the seasons passed.
 By the end of the decade, Alt Rock was not simply regressing, it was conforming.
 Two glorious years and then on to Creed and Limp Bizkit.
 And as for all the Teen Pop?
 As weird and weirdly good as it sounded in 1998, it quickly grew up and grew out, leaving behind a string of bleached blonde tips and belly button rings.

 Much more than it was an “Alt” or “Pop” decade, the Nineties were when Hip Hop and Country Music crossed over.
 Lollapalooza—once a celebration of anti-sellouts selling out—survives today as a nostalgia brand, closer to “Friends” than to Punk.
 And those PG-13 pop stars eventually, awkwardly transitioned into stunted adulthoods and Vegas residencies.
 But the mainstreaming of Hip Hop—Dre, Snoop, Tupac, Biggie, Puffy, Nas, Wu Tang?
 And the stadium sizing of Country music—Garth and Shania?
 Those were the seismic shifts.